Free Case Review

-At Gainsberg Law, we work to level the field for our clients when it comes to holding health care insurers responsible for covering legitimate healthcare claims that are covered in the insured's policy.
+At Gainsberg Injury and Accident Lawyers, we work to level the field for our clients when it comes to holding health care insurers responsible for covering legitimate healthcare claims that are covered in the insured's policy.
 Our Chicago health insurance lawyers are thoroughly familiar with health insurance contracts, we are skilled negotiators and we can take on the challenge of holding the insurance company responsible for upholding their part of the contract.

 Some of the health insurance companies that serve the Chicago area that our clients have worked with include: